 Serotonin (ser-o-TOE-nin) and norepinephrine (nor-ep-ih-NEF-rin) reuptake inhibitors ease depression by affecting chemical messengers (neurotransmitters) used to communicate between brain cells.
 Like most antidepressants, SNRIs work by changing the levels of one or more of these naturally occurring brain chemicals.

 SNRIs block the absorption (reuptake) of the neurotransmitters serotonin and norepinephrine in the brain.
 They also affect certain other neurotransmitters.
 Changing the balance of these chemicals seems to help brain cells send and receive messages, which in turn boosts mood.
 Medications in this group of antidepressants are sometimes called dual-action antidepressants.

 The Food and Drug Administration (FDA) has approved these SNRIs to treat depression:

 - Duloxetine (Cymbalta)

 Side effects and cautions

-Side effects of SNRIs can include:
+The most common side effects of SNRIs include: